-- 1. Clean the surface around the filter opening where the gasket is seated to ensure a good seal. - 2.
-Insert first filter pack into the tubesheet.
-Installing front row of filters first is recommended. - 3.
-Insert filter retainer by engaging both rear tabs of the retainer into the slots located just behind the filter pack opening, then align the filter retention wing nuts over the posts. - 4.
-Turn filter retention wing nuts clockwise until filter gasket is finally seated. - 5.
-Repeat steps 2 through 4 for remaining filter packs. - Disengage door locking mechanism.
+- 1. Clean the surface around the filter opening where the gasket is seated to ensure a good seal. - Insert first filter pack into the tubesheet.
+Installing front row of filter packs first is recommended.

+- Insert filter pack retainer by engaging both rear tabs of the retainer into the slots located just behind the filter pack opening, or on opposite side of the threaded studs, then align the filter pack retention wing nuts over the posts. - 4.
+Turn filter pack retention wing nuts clockwise until filter pack gasket is fully seated. - 5.
+Repeat steps 2 through 4 for remaining filter packs. - Disengage door locking mechanism (except CPV-1).
 Use caution when closing door to avoid personal injury. - 7.
-Turn access door latch to lock. - 8.
-Reset exhaust damper to required setting if so equipped. - Turn electrical power and compressed air supply ON before starting unit.
+Turn access door latch to lock. - Reset exhaust damper to required setting if so equipped. - Turn electrical power and compressed air supply ON before starting unit.